TommyLike/fdb-test-cluster/README.md

 # About

 The purpose of this project is to make it easy to run various load tests on systems with FoundationDB in the cloud.
+Also we provide a way to monitor the cluster within InfluxDB and Grafana

 We can achieve that by: